ruelasb/ruelasb.github.io/README.md

 # Web Dev 101: Introduction to web development.
-This course is the initial phase of a profound understanding of web technologies and the unlimited exploration thereof.
+This course is the initial phase in a profound understanding of web technologies and the unlimited exploration thereof.
 With several years of experience, I still find myself wondering about the vast plains of old, new and upcoming code and their capabilities.
 My goal is not to teach